-2.1.1 Transceiver Reference Clock Configurator (Ask a Question)
+2.1.1 Transceiver Reference Clock Configurator

 The Transceiver Reference Clock Configurator is used to build the correct reference clock input to the transceiver and to the Tx PLL.
 The user can pick the input type and various input options.